-CHARLOTTE CAMPUS EVERETT LIBRARY
+CHARLOTTE CAMPUS LIBRARY

-Union Presbyterian Seminary, Charlotte Campus students have access to the vast electronic resources available at the William Smith Morton library (http://library.upsem.edu/).
-This adds profound depth and breadth to the collection available at Everett Library which is located at the center of Queens University of Charlotte campus.
+Union Presbyterian Seminary, Charlotte Campus students have access to the vast electronic resources available through the William Smith Morton Library in Richmond.
+Many of the electronic databases can be accessed remotely by password from an off-site home or office computer.
+These electronic resources add depth and breadth to the print collection available at the Charlotte Campus library.